Top 15 Things to do in Montparnasse

-2. Take a look back in the past with the Observatory
+2. Take a Look Back in the past with the Paris Observatory

-3. Meet the contemporary artists at the Fondation Cartier
+3. Discover Contemporary artists at the Fondation Cartier

-I told you that following the top 10 things to do in Montparnasse meant linking present to the past.
-This foundation created by the very famous French jewelry maker “Cartier” (jewels of which I am profoundly but tragically, because of their exorbitant prices, absolutely found).
-But the goal of this artistic centre has nothing to do with jewelry: it is actually to discover and promote new contemporary artists from France and all around the World.
+I told you that following the top 10 things to do in Montparnasse meant linking the present to the past.
+This foundation was created by the very famous French jewelry maker “Cartier”.
+But the goal of this artistic centre has nothing to do with jewelry: it is actually to discover and promote new contemporary artists from France and all around the world.

-This aerial building playing with light and reflection hosts photography, paintings, videos, fashion, live shows and last but not least, you can end your visit in the garden of the foundation which itself is a work of art.
-The 35 different species of tree and 200 species of plant will make you forget the busy boulevards and plunge you into an exotic and enchanted atmosphere.
+This aerial building playing with light and reflection hosts temporary exhibits on photography, paintings, videos, fashion, live shows.
+Last but not least, you can end your visit in the garden of the foundation which itself is a work of art.
+The 35 different species of trees and 200 species of plants will make you forget the busy boulevards and plunge you into an exotic and enchanted atmosphere.

 fondation cartier – 261 Boulevard Raspail, 75014 Paris